 Château de Beaucastel 2001, Châteauneuf-du-Pape £80

-A stunning vintage of this top estate, one of the best in the last twenty years, will mature for many years to come.
+A stunning vintage of this top estate, arguably the best in the last twenty years, will mature for many years to come.
 96pts RP.
 Limited stock.

 Purity, elegance and longevity.
-The following reads like a who’s who of german winegrowers.
 Riesling doesn’t get better than this.

 Maximin Grünhäuser Herrenberg Riesling Spätlese 2001, von Schubert Halves £16